TomWhitwell/CP/README.md

 - Use Raspberry Pi Imager to create a SD card with the OS
 - Select Raspberry Pi OS Lite 64 Bit - you don't need the desktop
 - Make sure you [set your wifi credentials](https://www.raspberrypi.com/documentation/computers/getting-started.html#raspberry-pi-imager) in the imager.
 I use MTM as the hostname and prog1 (or prog2 etc) as the username.
 Add your local wifi settings.
 Enable SSH.
+- It takes 3-4 minutes for the Pi to initialise for the first time.
 - Log into the Raspberry Pi over WIFI from terminal using SSH - [full instructions](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh).